Skip to the main content

 • Health status self-assessment

-• Activities of daily living (ADLs), including dressing, feeding, toileting, grooming; physical ambulation, including balance or fall risks and bathing; and instrumental ADLs (IADLs), including using the phone, housekeeping, laundry, mode of transportation, shopping, managing medications, and handling finances
+• Activities of daily living (ADLs), including dressing, feeding, toileting, and grooming; physical ambulation, including balance or fall risks and bathing; and instrumental ADLs (IADLs), including using the phone, housekeeping, laundry, transportation, shopping, managing medications, and handling finances

 • Medical events of the patient’s parents, siblings, and children, including hereditary conditions that place them at increased risk

-• Past medical and surgical history (illness experiences, hospital stays, operations, allergies, injuries, and treatments)
+• Past medical and surgical history (illnesses, hospital stays, operations, allergies, injuries, and treatments)

 3. Update current providers and suppliers list